Eud15/Api_trivia/backend/README.md

-# Backend - Trivia API
+# Backend - Trivia API and API Documentation

 ## Setting up the Backend